actuarysailor/pre-commit-readme-generator/README.md

 <div align="center">
   <p align="center">
-    A pre-commit hook for validating and generating README files from Handlebars templates and JSON configurations.
+    A pre-commit hook set for generating and validating README files from Handlebars templates and JSON configurations.
 Ensures README.md stays in sync with template changes.
+Use the update hook to generate, and the validate hook to ensure no uncommitted changes.
     <br />
     <a href="https://github.com/actuarysailor/pre-commit-readme-generator">
       <strong>Explore the docs »</strong>